greenelab/deep-review/sections/03_categorize.md

 transformed how we categorize individuals with respect to health and disease.
 There are definitely interesting applications, but I don't see anything that we couldn't do similarly with some other method.*

+### Will deep learning induce a strategic inflection point for categorization?

+*This section attempts to get at whether or not we think that deep learning will be transformational.
+Since we have some room to provide our perspective, I'd suggest that we take a relatively tough look at this once we review where we are in the parts above.*

+#### Standardization/integration

+*EHR standardization remains challenging.
+Even the most basic task of matching patients can be challenging due to data entry issues [@pmid:27134610].
+From anecdotal conversations with colleagues, it sounds like the same information is often entered in distinct fields in different departments and different health care systems.
+It would be nice for someone to quickly survey the literature and provide a 1-2 paragraph summary of the state of the field.
+References to recent solid reviews would be great to include.
+A quick summary (with papers) of any deep learning approaches used in this area would be great in the "where do we see deep learning currently being used" section below.*

+#### Data sharing and privacy?

+*This is clearly a big issue.
+We should at least mention it.
+Deep learning likes lots of data, and sharing restrictions don't allow that.
+Perhaps a paragraph on current best practices and how they relate to deep learning.
+A lack of data (due to privacy and sharing restrictions) may hamper deep learning's utility in this area in ways that it doesn't for image analysis, etc. Perhaps this will be the Achilles heal of deep learning in this area.
+A couple things to think about [doi: 10.1126/science.1229566 doi:10.1016/j.cels.2016.04.013]*

 #### What unique potential does deep learning bring to this?